 Launch your products on promotional marketplaces

-You can add your goods to promotional websites such as Jump Send.
+You can add your goods to promotional websites such as IO Scout.
 With the money-saving advertisements given by these websites, shoppers often feel obligated to give to Amazon sellers positive feedback.

 Still, these marketplaces can't request reviews from customers in trade for a product.
 Reviews from massively discounted or free goods are not provided.